fabiana2611/fabiana2611.github.io/_posts/2025/2025-05-14-github-foundation.md

               <li>Designed for organizations that need data privacy and security features</li>
               <li>It has the ability to restrict AI-generated code suggestions based on organization policies</li>
               <li>Provides an IP (intellectual property) indemnity clause that covers claims against the generated code in certain scenarios</li>
+              <li>SSO integration</li>
+              <li>Private code generation</li>
+              <li>Vulnerability scanning</li>
+              <li>Endpoint to manage subscription for a user in an organization: POST /orgs/{org}/copilot/seats</li>
+              <li>Orgaization-wide policies like disable suggestions matching public code</li>
             </ul>
           </li>
           <li><a href="https://docs.github.com/en/enterprise-cloud@latest/copilot/managing-copilot/managing-copilot-for-your-enterprise/managing-the-copilot-plan-for-your-enterprise/subscribing-to-copilot-for-your-enterprise">Enterprise</a>:
             <ul>
-              <li>All the previows + Copilot Knowladge bases (improve accuracy - dedicated repository that holds all the relevant documentation, code, and libraries; make the contents available for enhanced coding suggestions, ensuring that organization-specific practices are reflected in Copilot’s output), fine tuning a custom LLM, SAML SSO</li>
+              <li>All the previows + Copilot Knowladge bases (improve accuracy), fine tuning a custom LLM, SAML SSO</li>
+              <li>Knowladge base:  dedicated repository that holds all the relevant documentation, code, and libraries; make the contents available for enhanced coding suggestions, ensuring that organization-specific practices are reflected in Copilot’s output</li>
               <li>Provides the ability to <a href="https://docs.github.com/en/enterprise-cloud@latest/admin/copilot-business-only/about-enterprise-accounts-for-copilot-business">manage licenses</a> and users at scale</li>
               <li>Analyzes commit messages, file changes, and project context to generate a concise pull request summary</li>
               <li>Best option for large organizations with strict privacy and security concerns</li>
-              <li>It includes advanced privacy controls, like the ability to configure context exclusions, enforce corporate policy integration, and ensure that sensitive codebases are handled securely</li>
+              <li>It includes advanced privacy controls, like the ability to configure context exclusions, enforce corporate policy integration, and ensure that sensitive codebases are handled securely.
+Also allows admins configure policies at the organization level to specify which repositories are enabled for Copilot</li>
               <li>Enterprise-grade privacy standards</li>
+              <li>Centralized administrative controls</li>
             </ul>
           </li>
         </ul>